 9. Neumann PJ.
 What we talk about when we talk about health care costs.
 N Engl J Med.
 2012 Feb 16;366(7):585-6.
 PubMed PMID: 22335735.

 10. Neumann PJ, Bliss SK, Chambers JD.
 Therapies for advanced cancers pose a special challenge for health technology assessment organizations in many countries.
 Health Aff (Millwood).
 2012 Apr; 31(4):700-8.
 PubMed PMID: 22492886.

 View all publications in PubMed.

 Dr. Neumann has served as President of the International Society for Pharmacoeconomics and Outcomes Research (ISPOR), and as a trustee of the Society for Medical Decision Making.
-He currently serves as co-chair of the Second Panel on Cost-Effectiveness in Health and Medicine.
-Dr. Neumann is a member of the editorial advisory boards of Health Affairs and Value in Health and serves on many advisory boards, including advisory boards for the Congressional Budget Office and the Robert Wood Johnson Foundation.
-He has also held several policy positions in Washington, including Special Assistant to the Administrator at the Health Care Financing Administration.
-Dr. Neumann received his doctorate in health policy and management from Harvard University.
+He is a member of the editorial advisory boards of Health Affairs and Value in Health and serves on many advisory boards, including advisory boards for the Congressional Budget Office and the Robert Wood Johnson Foundation.
+Dr. Neumann has also held several policy positions in Washington, including Special Assistant to the Administrator at the Health Care Financing Administration.
+He received his doctorate in health policy and management from Harvard University.